christiskatsouris/Nonstationary/README.md

 - Gonzalo, J., & Pitarakis, J. Y. (2006).
 Threshold effects in cointegrating relationships.
 Oxford Bulletin of Economics and Statistics, 68, 813-833.
 - Gouveia, P., & Rodrigues, P. (2004).
 Threshold cointegration and the PPP hypothesis.
 Journal of Applied Statistics, 31(1), 115-127.
 - Hansen, B. E., & Seo, B. (2002).
 Testing for two-regime threshold cointegration in vector error-correction models.
 Journal of Econometrics, 110(2), 293-318.
+- Kwiatkowski, D., Phillips, P. C., Schmidt, P., & Shin, Y. (1992).
+Testing the null hypothesis of stationarity against the alternative of a unit root: How sure are we that economic time series have a unit root?.
+Journal of econometrics, 54(1-3), 159-178.
 - Li, J., & Lee, J. (2010).
 ADL tests for threshold cointegration.
 Journal of Time Series Analysis, 31(4), 241-254.
 - Nelson, C. R., & Plosser, C. R. (1982).
 Trends and random walks in macroeconmic time series: some evidence and implications.
 Journal of monetary economics, 10(2), 139-162.
 - Prakash-Canjels, G., & Taylor, A. M. (1997).
 Measuring market integration: a model of arbitrage with an econometric application to the gold standard, 1879-1913.